 Chevron (CXV) is one of the world’s largest energy companies.
 It’s primarily involved in oil and gas exploration and refining but has also been active in investing in clean energy.

 Chevron Technology Ventures is the company’s investment fund that focuses on low-carbon energy resources.
 The fund has investments in Zap Energy and TAE Technologies which gives it exposure to nuclear energy.

 When we say Alphabet (GOOG), everyone’s mind automatically goes to Google, but the parent company has a huge number of investments in different sectors – including nuclear fusion.

 Alphabet has also invested in TAE Technologies during its latest funding round.
 And the company is working with the fusion start-up Tri Alpha Energy to create an ‘optometrist algorithm’ – a machine-learning tool that aids in nuclear fusion experiments.
 The tool is expected to help researchers hold nuclear plasma for longer periods of time.

 Albemarle is the world’s largest lithium producer – it also produces refining solutions and chemistry services for pharma companies.
-Albemarle is expected to pump out 130,000 to 140,000 tons of lithium carbonate equivalent this year from its assets in Chile, the US and Australia.
+Albemarle is expected to pump out 130,000 to 140,000 tonnes of lithium carbonate equivalent this year from its assets in Chile, the US and Australia.

-As lithium is central to the fusion process, when nuclear power is commercialized, huge amounts of lithium will be needed.
+As lithium is central to the fusion process, when nuclear power is commercialised, huge amounts of lithium will be needed.
 So, as a key supplier of lithium, the increased demand from nuclear fusion could be highly beneficial for Albemarle.